dobsondev/dobsondev-shortcodes/readme.md

 This Shortcode will embed a GitHub Gist into the page.
 The Gist will be embedded in a little box that makes it easy to share code samples with other developers (or whoever you want to share them with).
 The source attribute is the URL to the Gist and is required.

 If you are looking to add some custom CSS to the Gists, they are automatically put into "div.gist" by GitHub.
 Use that class when doing any CSS changes.
 This should only be done by someone experienced using CSS, otherwise the results could cause harm to the layout of your site.

+**Embed GitHub Repo Readme**

+[embedGitHubReadme owner="RepoOwner" repo="RepoName"]

+This shortcode will display the contents of your GitHub Repository's README file.
+The markdown will displayed as HTML output onto the page.
+This shortcode uses GitHub API calls to ensure that as you update you README file the output from this shortcode will also update.

+The style will match that of your default page style, but if you want to change the style just wrap the shortcode inside of a div and then edit as much as the style as you want.

 **Embed Twitch Stream**